SebastienGarciaAissa/CAtImaPy/docs/api_Cameras.rst

 Model camera classes are the way for the user to properly initialize the camera.
 Indeed, if the generic driver class may work, the different camera models often have different available options or properties.
 In order to set all the parameters optimally the user should define a model class.
 Even in the case where the driver class is working, the user should preferably define a model class simply inheriting everything from the driver class.
 This should avoid future conflicts if other camera models with the same driver need to be added.
+The  *<Driver name>.py* file contains the definition of a ``ExampleModelClass``, that you can copy to make your model ``<Model name>Class`` by changing its name (and docstring).
-Two examples of model classes are given below in section :ref:`Model-Camera-classes`.
+Two examples of properly defined model classes are given below in section :ref:`Model-Camera-classes`.

 Base Camera class